 Employee wellbeing at Versantus: how we look after our team

 One of our core values at Versantus is Being Good.
-This covers not only how we do business and our commitment to a greener future, but it also applies to the wellbeing of our team.
+This doesn't just cover how we do business and our commitment to a greener future, it also applies to the wellbeing of our team.
 Throughout the pandemic we’ve done our best to create a safe, supportive environment in the physical office and in our company culture.
 Employee wellbeing isn’t a gimmick for us, it’s a commitment that matters, and one we keep trying to meet.

 Understanding your team

 Whether we were shielding, home schooling or trying to set up an office in our kitchen, we’ve all endured our fair share of stressful situations this year.
 For many, these stresses caused us to be less productive, worry more and feel guilty for not performing at our ‘best’.
 As mentioned in our employee wellbeing B4 talk: “employees want to work hard”.
 With this in mind, being a tight-knit business means we have to keep our pulse on how the team is feeling, and regularly review how we can better support them to feel good and do good at work.